 1: You do not know that Google continuously updates their algorithms

 Did you notice that your website dropped in ranking in early 2017?
-The main reason may be Google Fred, an algorithm update in which websites with numerous affiliate links as well as ads were ranked lower.
+The main reason may be Google Fred, a Google algorithm update in which websites with numerous affiliate links as well as ads were ranked lower.
 The regular update of the search company can either make or break your business, so you should follow the news and prepare your website for any changes.

 You must have also heard about Google’s announcement to make core web vitals as one of their ranking factors.
 The search engine will start to put even more importance to user experience and rank higher sites with better loading speed and less unexpected layout shifts of visual page content.
 Even though the change is not expected to happen until early 2021, it is among the common SEO mistakes to ignore the preparation of your website to be ready for new ranking changes.